shawon122334/firebase-auth/README.md

         photo : photoURL
       }
       setUser(signedInUser)
-and now we create a condition like if the user is signed in then we show users logged in emails details e.g
+and now we would like to show users info to UI , so we  create a condition like if the user is signed in then we show users logged in emails details e.g
     {
         //if isSignedIn is true
         user.isSignedIn&& <div>